 These three countries were considered top in the field because of four main criteria: cybersecurity, economics, infrastructure, and social safety.
 All critical elements needed for remote workers to work effectively and efficiently away from the traditional office infrastructure.

 If the world were your stage, where would you like to work?
 The WEF may cater to the class of venture capitalists, hedge funds, money managers and McKinsey, Bain and PwC consultants to advise multinational conglomerates on the advantages of incorporating remote and hybrid models into your business.
 So there report and the resulting Remote Work Index may speak to that audience.
 However, getting back to the SIEPR research.
 SIEPR scientists suggest that these three countries may hold some appeal for heads of companies to look for cheap remote working labor in these countries.
 This data may also be of interest to job seekers, retirees, career changers and digital nomads looking for a change of pace.
 These three countries may offer a multitude of remote jobs just as remote job opportunities in developed and more mature economies begin to taper off.

 Are you interested in learning more about countries that are attractive to remote workers and digital employees?
 Read our article about digital nomad visas and the countries that offer them, see more here.

 - Increased Productivity

 Remote work relies on online collaboration technology, perpetuating the increasing demand for digital skills.
+Check out our article on the digital skills required to work remote.
 Once businesses are appropriately set up for remote work, productivity skyrockets.
 Things like meeting attendance rates, internal communications, and people management improve.
 With more breaks and a comfortable working environment, employees focused on time management.
 Remote work relies on processes being in place, but the beauty is, once they’re set up, employees are more susceptible, embracing the changes to fit their new environment.